 Aside from our Club concierge, service at the property could have been a tad more attentive – at times it was borderline aloof.
 Perhaps this is testament to its popularity as a hotel, but it was a minor point-dock to an otherwise perfect 10.

 |Perfect for||Fly into||Right on time|

 |Philadelphia is full of museums and attractions, from the imposing to the quirky.
 Our favourites were the Philadelphia Museum of Art and the Eastern State Penitentiary, but also worth a stop are the Barnes Foundation and the somewhat gruesome Mütter Museum at The College of Physicians of Philadelphia.|

-When you’re all cultured out, Philly’s gaybourhood – one of the oldest in the US – is closeby.
+When you’re all cultured out, Philly’s gaybourhood – one of the oldest in the US – is just closeby to the Ritz-Carlton Philadelphia.
 Look for the rainbow crossings.